HL7/smart-health-cards-and-links/input/pagecontent/frequently-asked-questions.md

 Per-design, SHC are small to fit into QR codes.
 Moreover, verifier applications might need to store the aggregated revocation information from many issuers; capping the `rid` size therefore limits the bandwidth and storage requirements of verifiers.

 The recommended methods of taking the base64url encoding of the b4-bit truncated HMAC-SHA-256 output results in 11 characters.
 The 24-character limit allows the encoding of 128-bit values in base64url, if required by an issuer.

 <p></p>

-#### Legacy revocation methods
-_**To be reviewed**_

-Note: This section will contain information about the legacy methods once these are specified.

-**Why are the legacy methods specified externally?**

-The legacy methods must derive a revocation ID based on the SHC content.
-Since the IDs are publicly published, it is inevitable to prevent a determined attacker with sufficient resources from guessing the correct data leading to a particular revocation ID.
-Since this has privacy implications, each issuer must decide on the appropriate method to use in their jurisdiction.

-<p></p>